bikodoo2010/Mental-Health-2/README.md

 ├── search.html
 ├── image_1.jpeg
 ├── image_2.jpeg
-├── style.css
-└── README.md
+├── README.md
 ````

 ---

 ## Purpose

-This project was created for educational purposes to simplify the understanding of ICD mental disorder classifications and improve visual learning through structured design and clear presentation.
+This project was created for educational purposes to simplify the understanding of mental health disorders and improve visual learning through structured medical content.

+It helps learners study ICD classifications in a more accessible and engaging way.

 ---

 ## Future Improvements

 * Add ICD-11 classifications
-* Search functionality for diagnoses
+* More mental health chapters
-* Interactive quizzes and tests
+* Interactive quizzes
 * Dark mode support
+* Better search functionality
-* More medical illustrations
+* Additional medical illustrations
-* Additional mental health chapters

 ---